ozthegreat/frugally-website/docs/getting-started/adding-an-account.md

 You can open the **Accounts Screen** either:

 a. **From the app homepage**: From within your Slack app, navigate to the Frugally app home screen.
 This is usually at the bottom of your conversations list in the side bar.
-Just click the **Frugally** app.
+Just click the **Frugally** app, then at the top of the screen click **Accounts**.

 b. **From the shortcuts menu**: From within your Slack app, navigate to any conversation and click the little plus (+) icon next to left of the input text box.
 Select the **Browse all shortcuts** menu option.
 Select **Frugally**.
 Select **Accounts**.